 That all changed with the start of World War II, however.
 The hotel was seized by the government and converted into a military hospital.
 The beautiful ceilings were covered, the windows were sealed, and the floors were overlaid with linoleum.
 Even after the war was over, it remained a hospital for veterans until 1968.
 Although the city of Coral Gables was eventually able to get the property back, the building remained empty for almost a decade.
 In fact, it was almost torn down!
 Then in 1983, restoration began.
 It took nearly 4 years and $55 million to return the Biltmore to its former glory.
 Everything now is as it once was, with only slight modifications.

-For those that would like to see the magnificent hotel and learn more about it, a free tour is given every Sunday at 1:30pm and 2:30pm.
+For those that would like to see the magnificent hotel and learn more about it, free tours of the Biltmore Hotel are given every Sunday at 1:30pm and 2:30pm.
 The tour starts in front of the concierge desk in the main lobby, lasts approximately one hour, and is given by a volunteer of the Dade Heritage Trust, an organization whose mission is to preserve Miami’s culture.
-When I visited the Biltmore, Judy was giving the tour.
-She had been giving these tours for years, simply because she loved to do it.
+When we visited the Biltmore, Judy was giving the tour.
+She has been giving these tours for years, simply because she loves to do it.

-Once the tour was over, I continued to walk around the hotel.
-I could not get enough of the Mediterranean style and felt like I could have spent hours photographing every small detail.
-I loved that there was so much history there.
-As I walked around the main and lower lobbies, I stopped to look at old photographs and read their descriptions.
+Once the tour was over, we continued to walk around the hotel.
+We could not get enough of the Mediterranean style and felt like we could have spent hours photographing every small detail.
+We loved that there was so much history there.
+As we walked around the main and lower lobbies, we stopped to look at old photographs and read their descriptions.

-Most people have a misconception of Miami and I want to reiterate that there is so much more to the city than beaches and booze.
-There is culture and endless stories of men and women who have persevered against strong odds to build what has become one of the most important cities in the world.
-So if you’re traveling to Miami, or even if you’re a local, I would highly recommend visiting the Biltmore Hotel and taking advantage of the free tour.
-I guarantee you’ll leave as captivated and mesmerized as I was.
+Most people have a misconception of Miami and we want to reiterate that there is so much more to the city than beaches and booze.
+There is culture and there are endless stories of men and women who have persevered against strong odds to build what has become one of the most important cities in the world.
+So if you’re traveling to Miami, or even if you’re a local, we would highly recommend visiting and taking advantage of the free tours of the Biltmore Hotel.
+We guarantee you’ll leave as captivated and mesmerized as we were.

 1200 Anastasia Ave, Coral Gables, FL 33134